BestTimesToVisit.com Logo

 money

-Embrace the 'plate lunch' for an authentic and affordable meal.
-For around $10-15, you can get a hearty portion of rice, mac salad, and your choice of protein like kalua pig or teriyaki chicken from local spots like Rainbow Drive-In or Ono Hawaiian Foods.
+Embrace the 'local plate lunch' for delicious and affordable meals.
+For around $10-15, you can get a hearty plate with rice, mac salad, and your choice of protein like kalua pig or teriyaki chicken from spots like Rainbow Drive-In on Oahu or Da Poke Shack on the Big Island.
 It's a true taste of Hawaii without breaking the bank.

 transport

-Rent a car, but book it WAY in advance, especially if you're visiting during peak season.
-Last-minute rentals can be astronomically expensive, and sometimes unavailable altogether.
-Consider using Turo for a potentially more affordable option, but still book early!
+Rent a car, but book it *way* in advance, especially if you're visiting during peak season.
+Popular rental companies can sell out, and last-minute bookings skyrocket in price.
+Consider using Turo for a potentially more local and affordable option, but still book early!

 culture

 Learn a few basic Hawaiian words like 'Aloha' (hello/goodbye/love) and 'Mahalo' (thank you).
 Locals appreciate the effort, and it shows respect for the culture.
-Even a simple 'Mahalo' when receiving your change or a coffee can go a long way.
+Even a simple 'Mahalo' goes a long way when interacting with shopkeepers or service staff.

 packing

 Pack light, but don't forget reef-safe sunscreen and a reusable water bottle.
-The sun is intense, and protecting the coral reefs is crucial.
-Many hotels offer filtered water stations, so refilling your bottle is easy and eco-friendly.
+The sun is strong, and protecting the delicate coral reefs is crucial – many beaches now ban non-reef-safe options.
+Staying hydrated with your own bottle also saves money and reduces plastic waste.

 safety